 The work Moseley did in partnership with the consulting team not only had positive outcomes for the students, it also benefited the professional growth of teachers and school leaders.
-Assistant Principal Benford points out that the student-led team learning strategies helped new teachers get to the same level as veteran teachers more quickly.
+Assistant Principal Benford points out that the academic teaming strategies helped new teachers get to the same level as veteran teachers more quickly.
 Benford says:

 When I saw some of the new teachers using the strategies from the external coaches and they were at the same level as the more experienced teachers-or even surpassed those teachers-that's when I knew the partnership was working.
-The external coaches' methods were turning a teacher who had almost no experience in education into almost a veteran teacher in the first couple of months.
+The external coaches' methods were turning a teacher who had almost no experience in education into almost a master teacher veteran in the first couple of months.
 It evened the playing field.
 When I saw one of our second-year teachers was able to be on the same level as a teacher who has been teaching for 20 some odd years, I knew this was working.

-"The external coaches' methods were turning a teacher who had almost no experience in education into almost a veteran teacher in the first couple of months."
+"The external coaches' methods were turning a teacher who had almost no experience in education into almost a master teacher veteran in the first couple of months."

 Cribbs had been one of those new teachers.
-She gained confidence when she became more advanced with student-led team learning.
+She gained confidence when she became more advanced with the student-led academic teaming model.
 She says:

-In a short amount of time I went from not being confident as a teacher because I was very new, to being proud that when people walk in my classroom students are smiling and doing their work and completely engaged.
+In a short amount of time I went from not being confident as a teacher because I was very new, to being proud that when people walk in my classroom students are smiling and doing their working and completely engaged.
 The biggest thing I got from the partnership and coaching was confidence as a teacher, because I know my kids are learning.
 I know I'm doing everything I can to give them exactly what they need to be successful.